neighbourhoodie/rector_rules/src/Rector/V3toV4/README.md

 It removes the `$x509 = new X509()` assignments.

 Additionally, it removes the Date Validation `$x509->validateDate()`.
-In `v4` `validateSignature()` takes care of this, altho one could write their own custom date validation code.
+In `v4` `validateSignature()` takes care of this, although one could write their own custom date validation code.

 ## Set DN Prop